700 Series Shinkansen: 8-car E sets (700-7000 series)

 8-car E units were introduced by JR-West for use on new limited-stop Sanyo Shinkansen Hikari Rail Star services between Shin-Osaka and Hakata from 11 March 2000, replacing the former 0 series West Hikari services.
 The first units were delivered at the beginning of December 1999, with a total of 16 units built.
 Externally, these units differ noticeably from their JR Central sisters in having a variation of the 500 series livery with the blue waistline band replaced by a band of "sunny yellow".
 "Rail Star" logos are applied to the sides of alternate cars as well as on the cab sides.
 Each 8-car train has two single-arm pantographs of a similar design to the JR Central 16-car sets.
 It was originally planned that sets would be able to operate coupled together, enabling 16-car formations to be run in busy periods, but this feature has never been utilized.
 With the discontinuation of Hikari services running solely on the San'yo Shinkansen, replaced by Sakura services from 2011, these sets are primarily used on Kodama services between Shin-Osaka and Hakata.

 Formation

 The 8-car E sets are formed as follows, with car 1 at the Hakata (west) end).

 Cars 2 and 7 each have one single-arm pantograph.

 Interior

 The trains feature four 4-seat compartments in car 8, and the seats at the ends of each car have power supply outlets for mobile PC users.
 Unlike the 0 series SK sets which they replaced, these sets are completely monoclass without Green class accommodation.
 However, the five reserved standard class cars, cars 4 to 8, have club class style 2+2 abreast seating compared to the normal 2+3 seating arrangement in the non-reserved cars.
 Seat pitch is 1040 mm throughout.
 Car 4 was also designated as a "Silence car", in which onboard announcements were omitted, but this was discontinued from March 2011.

+One Piece Shinkansen

+On 9 April 2025, JR West unveiled the first of three 8-car trainsets (set E13) to be branded as the One Piece Shinkansen.
+Operation is scheduled to commence 12 April 2025.